1. You will have a really heavy period.

 4. You might cry.
 A. LOT.

-Some women get off really easy with this one and don’t ride the hormonal roller coaster after they’ve had a baby and to them I say “lucky, lucky whore”.
-It doesn’t help that it can run the gamut from absolutely nothing to full blown postpartum depression so not everyone is sympathetic if you have the Niagara Falls boo hoos if they didn’t.
-The other tricky thing is that you might not recognize how bad it was until you’re out of it.
+Some women get off really easy with this one and don’t ride the hormonal roller coaster after they’ve had a baby but for most, it runs the gamut from Niagara Falls boo hoos to full-blown postpartum depression.
+The tricky thing is that you might not recognize how bad it was until you’re out of it.
 It’s best to have people that actually know you keep an eye on this one.
 If they tell you that you’re losing it, you probably are so listen to them and go see your doctor.
 Nobody wins if you’re miserable.

 5. Your hair might fall out.

 I know.
 Don’t you feel pretty now?
 So here you are all postpartum and doughy and to add insult to injury you might start losing some of your hair.
 Here you were all excited about your luscious locks while you were pregnant, well, sorry Cinderella but the party is over and the hair fairy wants her glass slippers back.
 This is one of those wonderful hormone side effects that can come with giving birth.
-At least there will be less to worry about when pulling your hair up into your new-mom crack-ponytail.
+At least there will be less to worry about when pulling your hair up into your new-mom messy bun.
+(Need some tips for covering up your bitchin’ new bald spot?
+Check out our post on dealing with hair loss here.)

 6. Breastfeeding might be difficult.